dArccc/dArccc/README.md

 Hi folks :wave:

 I'm Devaansh, a Web Developer in MERN Stack, and a Machine Learning enthusiast.
 I like to solve problems on Leetcode, CodeChef and Hackerrank.
-I also want to try out my hands on Open Source in near future.
+I also want to try out my hands on Open Source and maybe DevOps.

 I'm pursuing my graduation in engineering focused on Electronics and Telecommunication from Pune University.
 I like to learn about how things work and try out new tools and technologies.
 I love to participate in events and interact with people in developer communities on reddit, discord and dev.to.